 One in ten sexually active teenagers has a sexually transmitted infection.
 Some infections, like chlamydia, have no symptoms.
 Using a condom helps to prevent catching an infection and can reduce the chance of pregnancy by 98 per cent.

 The age of consent in England is 16 for both heterosexual and homosexual relationships.
 The Fraser Guidelines allow young people from the age of 13 to seek confidential information and advice around sexual health.

 The C Card scheme provides free condoms for young people aged between 13 and 25.
 The aim of this is to prevent unplanned teenage pregnancies and reduce the incidence of sexually transmitted infections.
-Call into your nearest youth centre for information about the C-card.
+Visit C-card mobile for more information.